bryceshirley/iris-gpubench/README.md

 # Benchmark Results

-* Results are saved to gpu_benchmark_metrics/results (these include):
+## Results are saved to gpu_benchmark_metrics/results (these include):
+### 1. Result Metrics

 * metrics.yml: yml with the Benchmark Score and GPU Energy Performance results.

+### 2. Benchmark Specific

 * benchmark_specific/: directory containing all the results output by the sciml-bench benchmark.

+### 3. Formatted Results

 * formatted_metrics.txt : Formatted version of metrics.yml, see example below.

 ```bash
 Benchmark Score and GPU Energy Performance